 - As soon as Adventure Time's protagonist Finn the Human defeats his most powerful opponent, the Lich, he tries to establish an emotional connection to his Disappeared Dad, Martin.
 Finn assumes that his Daddy Had a Good Reason For Abandoning Him.
 Martin... corrects that notion.

 - As it turns out, The Daughters of Aku from Samurai Jack are literally the daughters that Aku, spawned from the black essence that the High Priestess drank including Ashi herself.
-This unfortunately allowed Aku to brainwash her against Jack and causing the latter to surrender in defeat, unwilling to harm the woman he loves.
+This unfortunately allowed Aku to puppeteer her body against Jack and force the latter to surrender, unwilling to harm the woman he loves.